bolderflight/invensense-imu/README.md

 }
 ```

 **void ApplyRotation(const Eigen::Matrix3f &c)** Applies a rotation matrix to the sensor measurements.
-The default value for $`c`$ is the identity matrix and the default sensor reference frame is shown below:
+The default value for *c* is the identity matrix and the default sensor reference frame is shown below:

 ![MPU-9250 Reference Frame](docs/MPU-9250-AXIS.png "MPU-9250 Reference Frame")